khhaliil/EURO2024/Vision/README.md

 #### 1. Data - Data and Annotations
 This folder is the heart of our data collection, containing rich datasets and meticulously annotated information crucial for model training.
-- **data and annotations**: Packed with datasets and corresponding annotations.
+- **data and annotations**: Packed with datasets and corresponding YOLO annotations.
   - [Task Flower Pots v1.1](./Data/data%20and%20annotations/task_flower_potsv1.1_annot_annotations_2024_01_28_17_08_46_yolo%201.1)
   - [Task Flower Pots v1](./Data/data%20and%20annotations/task_flower_potsv1_annot-2024_01_18_18_30_23-yolo%201.1)
 - **models**: Various model iterations and backups.